scds/text-analysis-3/lessons/tmpython.md

 What constitutes a stopword will vary depending on your corpus and what you are seeking in your analysis.
 You may find it easiest to run through most of the script, up to creating the topics in [Step 9](#9-create-topics-in-gensim), and then coming back to this step to refine your stopwords.
 If you already know some of the stopwords you would like to remove from an initial data analysis step (i.e. if you [created topics in Voyant](tmv.html), however, you can add them now.

 Most of the code below is commented out, i.e. preceded by `#`.
-To add stopwords to the list, remove the `#` and substitute `[word]` with your word (ensure that you leave in the single quotes to denote that you are entering string data).
+To add stopwords to the list, remove the `#` and substitute `word` with your word (ensure that you leave in the single quotes to denote that you are entering string data, e.g. `'ignity'`).
 Uncomment - remove the `#` - before the second `print(STOP_WORDS)` in the code to verify your work.

 ```py
 # Print the initial set of stopwords from SpaCy